 Information on the whole process can not be derived from a single machine's telemetry data, but is covert in the combined telemetry of multiple machines.
 To embed this abstract data from different machines in the context of the ongoing process, machine data has to be fused with additional knowledge and information about the environment and the process itself.
 Most importantly, symbolic representations of the spatial relations between agricultural machines and their environment are needed to identify and monitor process states and associated events.
 Analyzing the geo location of individual machines and processing of spatial relations between them is therefore a valuable contribution to automated process managing in agriculture.
-Modern agricultural machines already provide a geo-referenced stream of telemetry data, based on RTK-GPS.
+Modern agricultural machines already provide a georeferenced stream of telemetry data, based on RTK-GPS.
 The positional data is often used to inspect the containment of machines in polygonal boundaries representing fields and farms, to spatially locate machines at those facilities.
 Such a quantitative, geometric analysis already extracts a lot of relevant information, but does not account for qualitative relations between the machines and facilities nor for knowledge representation and reasoning on a semantic level.

 Representing such spatial relations in terms of a well-defined semantic terminology allows to infer complex facts, built up from basic spatial relations to take a process-centric view on harvesting campaigns.
-This requires a machine-readable environment model that can be paired with geo-referenced telemetry-data from agricultural machines to geolocalize individual machines and derive spatial relations between machines and their environment, respectively.
-To meet these requirements, we use the semantic mapping framework SEMAP [1] to represent an agricultural domain.
+This requires a machine-readable environment model that can be paired with geo-referenced telemetry-data from agricultural machines to geo-localize individual machines and derive spatial relations between machines and their environment, respectively.
+To meet these requirements, we use the semantic mapping framework SEMAP [6] to represent an agricultural domain.
 We show how to create a semantic environment model for agricultural environments and machines and how to connect it to the underlying geometric model.
 We illustrate how to ground qualitative spatial relations between a static environment and a set of dynamic vehicles with SEMAP.
+We further extended this ontological model which represent the activities and events of a harvesting operation, to enable an event-based tracing of the process.

 In an application example, we replay telemetry of a harvesting campaign to continuously update the spatio-semantic environment model to derive symbolic facts about the ongoing process.
-Via rule-based inference we analyze the domain-specific spatial relations of a maize harvesting campaign to detect events such as the correct positioning of a transport vehicle next to the harvester for overloading.
+Via rule-based inference we analyze the domainspecific spatial relations of a maize harvesting campaign to detect events such as the correct positioning of a transport vehicle next to the harvester for overloading.